audubilly/klasha-application/README.md

         Integrated Development Environment (IDE): You can use popular IDEs like Eclipse, IntelliJ IDEA, or Visual Studio Code.

-        Build Tool (Optional): Spring Boot projects can be built and managed using Maven or Gradle.
-Make sure you have one of these installed:
+        Build Tool (Optional): This Spring Boot project is built and managed using Maven .
+Make sure you have one of it installed:

         Apache Maven
-        Gradle

   2.2 Steps to Set Up and Run the Project